daswer123/xtts-api-server/README.md

   -o OUTPUT, --output Output folder
-  -t TUNNEL_URL, --tunnel URL of tunnel used (e.g: ngrok, localtunnel) -ms MODEL_SOURCE, --model-source ["api","apiManual","local"] --lowvram The mode in which the model will be stored in RAM and when the processing will move to VRAM, the difference in speed is small
+  -t TUNNEL_URL, --tunnel URL of tunnel used (e.g: ngrok, localtunnel) -ms MODEL_SOURCE, --model-source ["api","apiManual","local"] -v MODEL_VERSION, --version You can choose any version of the model, keep in mind that if you choose model-source api, only the latest version will be loaded
+  --lowvram The mode in which the model will be stored in RAM and when the processing will move to VRAM, the difference in speed is small
 ```